StockSharp/AlgoTrading/Designer/Gallery/Schemas/Basic_ATR_Stop_Take/README.md

 - The current position is compared against a zero constant, and each logical AND joins that check with one crossing so a new trade is only opened from flat.
 - The entry price is held by a pair of variable blocks; the second is triggered by the candle series, which is why it is the last link the candle block sends and why the exit is measured against the right price on the entry candle itself.
 - Four comparison blocks test the two ATR distances against the stop and target constants, two logical OR blocks merge them, and two position modify blocks set to close send the exit orders.
-- The source strategy waits six candles between trades.
-A counter like that has no equivalent among the blocks, so the diagram omits it and takes the next crossing straight away.

 ## Usage